Updated July 1, 2023

 What is Microsoft Azure Key Vault?

 Microsoft Azure Key Vault is a cloud-based service that stores the data or secret securely and can be accessed with that data and secret securely.
-This secret data can be anything of which the user wants to control access such as passwords, TLS/SSL certificate or API keys, or cryptographic keys.
-Key vault services store secrets in the containers and there are two types of containers used by key vault:
+This secret data can be anything to which the user wants to control access, such as passwords, TLS/SSL certificates or API keys, or cryptographic keys.

 - Vaults: It has support to store software as well as HSM-backed keys along with secrets and certificates.